Skip To Main Content

 Highly Capable High School Options Presentation Fall 2021

-Cognitive Abilities Test (CogAT) Quick Facts
+Cognitive Abilities Test (CogAT) Screener Quick Facts

 The Cognitive Abilities test is designed to help us evaluate how students understand and solve problems.
 The CogAT measures thinking skills developed in and out of school and how well a child can use these skills to solve verbal, quantitative, and nonverbal problems.